Mechanical Freezing Systems

 Tumbler

 A long, inclined, rotating tube.
 Using gravity and internal design to convey the product, this unit is used for small food products that tend to freeze together when touching.
-Like the flighted freezer, it produces an IQF product.
+Like the freezer, it produces an IQF product.
 CO2 only

 How LN2 Works in a Cryogenic Tunnel